TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-07-02-how-to-patch-package-in-vendor-yet-allow-its-updates.md

     Or... you can use "composer patches"?

-tweet: "New Post on #php 🐘 blog: How to Patch a Package in Vendor, Yet Allow its Updates"
 ---

 I'm currently working on one Nette project as [a cleaning lady](/blog/2020/04/27/forget-complex-migrations-use-cleaning-lady-checklist/).
 After making code nice & shiny clean, we'll move from Nette 2.4 to Nette 3.0.
 During the cleaning process, we got into one delicate issue I'd love to share with you.